 NCUA Connect is NCUA’s new secure access portal for NCUA staff, credit unions, and State Supervisory Authorities.
-NCUA is piloting NCUA Connect in 2019 and is planning a broader rollout in 2020.
+NCUA is currently piloting NCUA Connect.
 Once operational, NCUA will add modernized applications to the portal for secure interaction and data submissions to NCUA and their state supervisory authorities, as applicable.Close and return to top

 What Applications Will Be on NCUA Connect?

-The initial launch of NCUA Connect will include NCUA’s modernized examination platform, the Modern Examination and Risk Identification Tool (MERIT).
+The initial launch of NCUA Connect will include NCUA’s modernized examination platform, the Modern Examination and Risk Identification Tool (MERIT), the Admin Portal, and the Data Exchange Application (DEXA).
 NCUA will add other applications, such as CUOnline, as they are modernized.Close and return to top

 How Do I Get Access to NCUA Connect?

 Once the pilot is complete, each credit union and state supervisory authority will identify individuals authorized to add users for their organization.
 More information will be available once the pilot is complete.Close and return to top